Capture of Guam: Capture

 Glass suspected that the governor was perpetrating a trick.
 An ultimatum was prepared for delivery to the governor of Guam, and arrangements were made for a presentation of it on the following morning.
-At 08:00 on 21 June Braunersreuther was waiting to take command of a landing party composed of the Marine guard of Charleston, the Marines from City of Peking, and two companies of the Oregon volunteer regiment on Australia.
+At 8:00am on 21 June Lieutenant William Braunersreuther, one of Glass's aides, was waiting to take command of a landing party composed of the Marines from Charleston and City of Peking, and two companies of the Oregon volunteer regiment on Australia.
 He had specific instructions to go ashore and capture the governor, his officers, and any armed forces on the island.

-The men had difficulty in getting the boats ready, so Braunersreuther left without them in a small boat, merely taking with him Ensign Waldo Evans, four sailors, and two newspaper reporters, Douglas White and Sol Sheridan.
+The men had difficulty in getting the boats ready, so Braunersreuther left without them in a small boat, merely taking with him Ensign Waldo Evans, four sailors, and two journalists, Douglas White and Sol Sheridan.
 He landed at the harbor of Piti, and there he was met by Governor Marina and his staff.
-After formal introduction, Braunersreuther handed the governor this ultimatum from Glass: "Sir: In reply to your communication of this date I have now, in compliance with the orders of my government, to demand the immediate surrender of the defenses of the Island of Guam, with arms of all kinds, all officials and persons in the military service of Spain now in this island.
-This communication will be handed you tomorrow morning by an officer who is ordered to wait not over one half hour for your reply."
+After formal introduction, Braunersreuther handed the governor the ultimatum from Glass: "Sir: In reply to your communication of this date I have now, in compliance with the orders of my government, to demand the immediate surrender of the defenses of the Island of Guam, with arms of all kinds, all officials and persons in the military service of Spain now in this island.
+This communication will be handed to you tomorrow morning by an officer who is ordered to wait not over one half hour for your reply."